x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 5. Log into your DNS provider and update your DNS records so that you have an MX record at the domain you created above in step 3, pointing to Microsoft 365 or Office 365.
 Ensure that this domain that you created above is an accepted domain in Microsoft 365 or Office 365.
 Follow the instructions in [Add a domain to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain) to add the Microsoft 365 or Office 365 routing domain ("o365.fabrikaminc.net") to your organization and to configure DNS to route mail to Microsoft 365 or Office 365.

 > [!NOTE]
 > The migration process won't be able to complete if a routing domain is used that is not verified as described above.
-Choosing the built-in "tenantname.onmicrosoft.com" domain for routing mail to Office 365 instead of a sub-domain of the primary G Suite domain occasionally causes issues that Microsoft is not able to assist with besides to recommend that the end-user manually verify the forwarding address or contact Google support.
+Choosing the built-in "tenantname.onmicrosoft.com" domain for routing mail to Office 365 instead of a sub-domain of the primary G Suite domain occasionally causes issues that Microsoft is not able to assist with besides to recommend that the user manually verify the forwarding address or contact Google support.

 ## Create a sub-domain for mail routing to your G Suite domain